hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

 4. In the *Remote host* field introduce the cluster remote address of your :ref:`VSC cluster <hardware>`, which should be written in the form ``my-vsc-cluster.example.com``.
-   Tick the *Specify username* box and introduce your VSC account.
+   Tick the *Specify username* box and introduce your VSC account username.
    Click the *Advanced SSH settings* tab and you will see these extra options:

 .. figure:: access_using_mobaxterm/mobaxterm_advanced_ssh.png